catberry/catberry/docs/index.md

 `find()` method returns a promise for a map object of stores or promises by their names.

-Every `store` in this case will be an object like this:
+Every `store`, in this case, will be an object like this:
 ```javascript
 {
 	name: 'some store name',